SwiftGGTeam/the-swift-programming-language-in-chinese/GuidedTour/GuidedTour.rst

 the sunrise and sunset time from a server.
 The server either responds with the information, or it responds with some error information.

+..
+TODO: Would be better to use a non-string here...
+   Avoiding temperatures because of the F/C problem.
+   What about a collection of data that has some missing values?

 ::